Belarus

 The situation in Belarus reflects a state-driven, institutionalized campaign of repression.
 Belarusian authorities have implemented policies to incite fear, intimidate and punish those perceived as “disloyal” through a campaign officials have repeatedly described as a “cleansing of society.”
 Prolonged incommunicado detention may constitute torture or enforced disappearance.
 The use of Article 411 of the Criminal Code, which allows indefinite extension of prison sentences for “disobedience,” exemplifies the arbitrary and punitive manipulation of law to suppress dissent.
 Abuse of counterterrorism and so-called anti-extremism laws further enables judicial persecution.

 Crimes against humanity are enabled by a deliberate policy of state violence, institutional complicity and a complete absence of accountability.
 Courts, law enforcement agencies and security services operate together to suppress opposition, with repression codified into law.
+This enables violent repression of dissent through disproportionately heavy sentences and the lack of fair trials.
 The regime’s criminalization of dissent and dismantling and persecution of civil society actors demonstrate the systematic nature of these violations.

 Russia’s strategic alliance with Belarus provides key diplomatic, economic and technical support, emboldening the regime and shielding it from international accountability.
 This support not only enhances the state’s capacity to commit abuses but also weakens the impact of multilateral pressure and sanctions.